thomas-cong/CBraMod/README.md

 <img src="figure/CBraMod_logo.png" style="width: 15%;" />
 </div>

+## 🔧 The repository is updating ...
+**We are refining the code for fine-tuning CBraMod on downstream tasks and providing updates intermittently.**

 ## 🔍 About
 We propose **CBraMod**, a novel EEG foundation model, for EEG decoding on various clinical and BCI application.